 In this article, one can learn more about the Fertilizer Industry in India, the various Government policies and interventions related to it, the effects these have had on the Industry, problems that are persisting, and the areas which need improvements.
 This article also covers the topic of neem coated urea.

 Aspirants would find this article very helpful while preparing for the IAS Exam.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!

 To complement your preparation for the upcoming exam, check the following links:

-Fertilizer is defined as any organic or inorganic substance, natural or artificial in nature supplying one or more of the chemical elements/nutrients required for plant growth.
-They provide six macronutrients and eight micronutrients to the plants for well balanced growth.
+Fertilizer is defined as any organic or inorganic substance, natural or artificial supplying one or more of the chemical elements/nutrients required for plant growth.
+They provide six macronutrients and eight micronutrients to the plants for well-balanced growth.

 Primary (Macro) Nutrients

 Nitrogen (N), Phosphorus (P), and Potassium (K), Calcium (Ca), Magnesium (Mg), Sulphur (S)

 Boron (B), Chlorine (Cl), Copper (Cu), Iron (Fe), Zinc (Zn), etc

 - Nitrogenous: Essential Component Is Nitrogen (N).
 Ex Urea, Ammonium Nitrate, Ammonium Sulphate